Samkny/Samkny/README.md

 -->
 I'm Sam, a Software Engineer and animal rights activist.
 <!--### -->
-I believe in technology that improves people, not just systems.
+I believe in ethical technology: powerful, accessible, and kind.

 Here is my HackerRank profile